Self-help book: Characteristics

+Self-help books include diverse topics, but often include concepts and theories in the real, of popular psychology.
+Some well-known examples in this genre include Atomic Habits by James Clear and Man's Search For Meaning by Viktor E Frankl.
+All self books intend to assist the reader.
+The book 50 Self-Help Classics by Tom Butler-Bowdon is a survey of the self-help literature from Samuel Smiles to Brene Brown.
+Many celebrities have also marketed self-help books including Jennifer Love Hewitt, Oprah Winfrey, Elizabeth Taylor, Charlie Fitzmaurice, Tony Robbins, Wayne Dyer, Deepak Chopra and Cher.
+Like most books, self-help books can be purchased both offline and online; 'between 1972 and 2000, the numbers of self-help books...increased from 1.1 percent to 2.4 percent of the total number of books in print'.

 Early history

-Informal guides to everyday behaviour might be said to have existed almost as long as writing itself.
-Ancient Egyptian "Codes" of conduct "have a curiously modern note: 'you trail from street to street, smelling of beer...like a broken rudder, good for nothing....you have been found performing acrobatics on a wall!.
+Informal and formal guides to everyday behaviour have existed since the Bronze Age, if not before.
+Ancient Egyptian "Codes" of conduct "have a curiously modern note: 'You trail from street to street, smelling of beer...like a broken rudder, good for nothing....you have been found performing acrobatics on a wall!.
 Micki McGee writes: "Some social observers have suggested that the Bible is perhaps the first and most significant of self-help books".

-In classical Rome, Cicero's On Friendship and On Duties became "handbooks and guides...through the centuries", and Ovid wrote Art of Love and Remedy of Love.
-The former has been described as "the best sex book, as valid for San Francisco and London as for ancient Rome", dealing "with practical problems of everyday life: where to go to meet girls, how to start a conversation with them, how to keep them interested, and...how to be sociable rather than athletic in bed"; the latter has been described as containing "a series of instructions, as frank as they are ingenious and brilliantly expressed, on falling out of love".
+In classical Rome, Cicero's On Friendship and On Duties became "handbooks and guides" for Roman readers, and Ovid wrote both the Art of Love and Remedy of Love.
+The former has been described as dealing "with practical problems of everyday life: where to go to meet girls, how to start a conversation with them, how to keep them interested, and...how to be sociable rather than athletic in bed"; the latter has been described as containing "a series of instructions, as frank as they are ingenious and brilliantly expressed, on falling out of love".

-Many Islamic scholars write books that could be categorized as self-help books, one prominent example is Al-Ghazali who wrote Ay farzand (O son!) which is a short book of counsel that al-Ghazali wrote for one of his students.
-The book was early translated to Arabic entitled ayyuhal walad.
+Some scholars of the Islamic Golden Age also wrote books that could be categorized as self-help books.
+One prominent example is Al-Ghazali who wrote Ay farzand (O son!): a short book of counsel that al-Ghazali wrote for one of his students.
 Another is Disciplining the Soul, which is one of the key sections of The Revival of the Religious Sciences.

-During renaissance, a line of descent may be traced back from Smiles' Self-Help to when "the Renaissance concern with self-fashioning produced a flood of educational and self-help materials": thus "the Florentine Giovanni della Casa in his book of manners published in 1558 suggests: 'It is also an unpleasant habit to lift another person's wine or his food to your nose and smell it.
+During the European Renaissance, a line of descent may be traced back from Smiles' Self-Help to "the Renaissance concern with self-fashioning" which "produced a flood of educational and self-help materials": The Florentine Giovanni della Casa in a 1558 book of manners published suggests "It is also an unpleasant habit to lift another person's wine or his food to your nose and smell it".
 The Middle Ages saw the genre personified in "Conduir-amour" ("guide in love matters").